 The MLS exists to encourage higher-income earners to take out private hospital cover, reducing pressure on the public system.
 It applies for any income year (or part of a year) where you don’t hold complying cover and your income is above the threshold.

-Practical implication: if you’re a homeowner earning above ~$97,000, the MLS is essentially a private-health-cover bill you pay to the ATO.
-Holding a Basic-tier hospital policy for $80–$120 per month is usually cheaper than the MLS itself— and you get actual hospital cover at the end of it.
+Practical implication: if you’re earning above $105,000, the MLS is essentially a private-health-cover bill you pay to the ATO.
+Holding a Basic-tier hospital policy for $80 to $120 per month could be cheaper than the MLS itself.
+Indicative prices as at July 2026, based on policies listed on privatehealth.gov.au; premiums vary by fund, state, age and excess.

 TierSingles incomeFamilies incomeMLS rate